7.1 – Epidemiology definitions

 Absolute risk reduction (ARR): the decrease in risk of an event in an exposed (treatment) group compared to an unexposed (control) group.
 Also called the risk difference. , see Contingency table.
 See Ch07.4 – Epidemiology: Relative risk and absolute risk, explained

 Contingency table, also called cross tabulation or crosstab, is a display of counts of variables in a matrix format.
+We briefly introduced the contingency table in Chapter 5.1.
 In epidemiology, rows of contingency table represent treatment or exposure groups, columns represent outcomes.

 Table 1.
 A 2 X 2 contingency table